Maiuma (city): Remains of Maiuma

 Maiuma is identified with al-Mina, about 4 kilometers from Gaza towards the sea.
-Remarkable archaeological findings from the site include the mosaic floor of a synagogue representing King David with a lyre, dated to the early 6th century AD and discovered in the mid-1960s.
+Remarkable archaeological findings from the site include the mosaic floor of the Gaza synagogue representing King David with a lyre, dated to the early 6th century AD and discovered in the mid-1960s.
 The city appears to have been fortified, but the enclosure wall still seems hard to trace.